 - The "E" stands for "Explain."
 Explain, in detail, the behavior you observed.
 Details are what set apart good feedback from great feedback.
 Ask yourself: "What did [person] do that worked well?" and list out the specific behaviors, then tie them back to the strength you spotted.

 - The "A" stands for "Appreciation."
 Express appreciation for the person's strength and share the impact it had on you.

 Company values are the guiding principles and beliefs that shape the culture, decision-making, and behavior of an organization.
 They are the foundation on which a company's mission and vision are built, and they represent what the organization stands for and what it aspires to be.

 Using company values in high fives helps ensure that company values stay top-of-mind and provide employees with clear examples of behaviors and actions that align with your company's vision and mission.

-If you want employees to be able to see a leaderboard on the High Fives Dashboard that shows which company values are trending, an account admin should enable the "Trending Values" Leaderboard in High Five feature settings.
+If you want employees to be able to see a leaderboard on the High Fives Feed that shows which company values are trending, an account admin should enable the "Trending Values" Leaderboard in High Five feature settings.

 Make sure that all deserving team members receive recognition over time.
 Avoid focusing only on a few standout performers; remember, behind-the-scenes contributions are just as valuable.

 While significant achievements certainly warrant a high five, don't forget to acknowledge the smaller, day-to-day victories that can be equally important.